home-assistant/home-assistant.io/source/_integrations/signal_messenger.markdown

 ## Examples

-A few examples on how to use this integration.
+A few examples on how to use this integration as actions in automations.

 ### Text message